chris2fr/tiddlywiki-bundles/README.md

-<h1>AsPlugin</h1>
+<h1>AsPlugout</h1>

+<b>Important:</b> as of version 0.0.8, there is a name change.
+If you have installed v.0.0.7 or previously, you need to manually delete [[$:/plugins/christopher/asplugin]].

+Currently, AsPlugout furnishes an export filter for this wiki as a "plugout."
+A plugout is really just a plugin, but in a plugouts folder instead of a plugins folder, and with mainly content shadow tiddlers instead of functional tiddlers.
+You just drag the exported file to other ~TiddlyWiki files, and you have a convenient method of accessing "plugged-out" content.
+Recovering changes is pretty easy too with the .json format.
+Start with the [[config dialog|$:/plugins/chris2fr/asplugout/config]] when you are ready.

+<h2>Longer Discussion</h2>

-AsPlugin is a ~TiddlyWiki plugin which aims to automagically manage content from ~TiddlyWiki wikis as plugins themselves.
+AsPlugout is a ~TiddlyWiki plugin which aims to automagically manage content from ~TiddlyWiki wikis as plugins themselves.
 The idea is to "import" other wikis into a current wiki with the plugin mechanism.
 The plugin mechanism is powerful because of shadow tiddlers.
 Shadow tiddlers are a kind of version control in ~TiddlyWiki.

 Right now, AsPlugin proposes an additional export filter regrouping all selected tiddlers in a configured plugin from the export menu in the wiki, the search or the advanced search interfaces.After having exported the tiddlers as a plugin in a .tid file, you can then import the .tid file into any other wiki.
 The .tid file is actually a plugin, and all the included tiddlers become shadow tiddlers of that plugin.